saurabh2905/gpt2-finetune/README.md

 ## **📌 Features**
 ✅ Fine-tunes GPT-2 on a custom dataset
 ✅ Uses Hugging Face's `Trainer` API for easy training
-✅ Modular design with separate classes for dataset processing & training
 ✅ Saves the trained model locally for inference

 ---